jimbrig/KaaS/3-Resources/Tools/Linux/xdg-user-dirs.md

----
-Date: 2022-10-02
-Author: Jimmy Briggs <jimmy.briggs@jimbrig.com>
-Tags: ["#Type/Tool"]
-Alias: ["xdg-user-dirs"]
----

 # xdg-user-dirs

 *Source: [xdg-user-dirs (www.freedesktop.org)](https://www.freedesktop.org/wiki/Software/xdg-user-dirs/)*

+ >
  > xdg-user-dirs is a tool to help manage "well known" user directories  like the desktop folder and the music folder.
 It also handles localization (i.e.  translation) of the filenames.

 ## xdg-user-dirs